The main objective of the SICOMEX good practice is to foster SME internationalizacion processes by providing a permanent agent in selected markets.

 Sicomex provides an easy answer to the SMEs needs.
 The existing consortia require a more complex procedure and legal base.

 The operational costs are shared by the participating companies.

 The first step for ARVET is to recruit an expert in a specific international market, who acts as commercial agent for a small group of companies.

 The expert travels to Spain to analyse each of the companies (from three to eight SMEs), including products or services, experience, resources, distribution channels, etc.

-The expert is responsible for the market entry, working closely with the export department in Spain.
+The expert is responsible for the market entry, working closely with the export department.

 Evidence of success

 Arvet associates are boosting exports and SICOMEX demand is increasing.
 In this context, new destinations are currently added to the Sicomex international network.